GhostOfToyman/pirate_platformer/README.md

 # pirate_platformer
 Pirate Platformer that is in the style of Mario

-To run game: run main.py
+To run game: run main.py in /code

 Space to Jump